 If the Automatically connect new hubs to this receiver toggle is enabled, the request to add the new hub will be immediately approved.
 The function is only available when the Use hub ID as account number toggle is also enabled.

-To deactivate the receiver — disable the Receiver is active toggle.
+To deactivate the receiver, disable the Receiver is active toggle.
 The Disabled connection state is now displayed on the receiver’s list.
 The receiver’s settings are saved, but the connection to the CMS is lost.

-The Event codes customization settings allow changing codes received by the CMS from Ajax hubs.
+The Event codes customization settings allow changing the codes received by the CMS from Ajax hubs.
 The monitoring company changes the defined CID/SIA-DCS codes by itself.

 In the app, you can see one of the following states of connection to the CMS: